lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 ## Conclusions

 We now have a very robust system to manage input validation and error conditions.
 This system is generic enough to be used with any possible use case.
-Obviously we are free to add new types of errors to increase he granularity with which we manage failures, but the present version already covers everything that can happen inside a use case.
+Obviously we are free to add new types of errors to increase the granularity with which we manage failures, but the present version already covers everything that can happen inside a use case.

-TODO The repository has not been changed to match the filters API
+The repository, however, has not yet been modified to expose the right API.
+The `list` method doesn't accept the `filters` attribute, and the `RoomListUseCase` passes all the tests because we mocked the repository.
+This shows you why we need other types of tests like integration tests, as mocking and isolating do not take into account the consistency of the whole system.

+In the next chapter we will have a look at proper repositories based on real database engines, where we can easily implement the `list` method exposing an API that accepts and uses the `filters` dictionary.